 Christian Scientists aren’t scientists; they pray to Jesus to cure what ails them.
 Jesus is their science, and they exercise their science in prayer rooms across the US.
 They still do this all across America to this day.
 When a child dies from lack of medical care, and the state where that child dies cannot prosecute the child’s parents, the law that allows this was lobbied for by the followers of Mary Baker Eddy, the founder of Christian Science.
 My mom and her immediate family were members of this belief.

 Her distrust of doctors and medicine lead directly to her demise on February 9th of 2018.
 One of the mantras she took to her grave was doctors don’t know anything.
 It was her most repeated comment over the last months of her life, as doctor after doctor told her she had cancer and needed chemotherapy.
-You couldn’t dissuade her of this or pretty much anything else she believed at any point in her life.
+You couldn’t dissuade her of this or of anything else she believed at any point in her life.